patriciogonzalezvivo/PixelSpiritDeck/README.md

 ### Shop

-Get your PixelSpirit deck 3rd Edition!
-PREORDER NOW!
-All decks will be shipped during MAY 2019.
+Get your PixelSpirit Deck 3rd Edition, PREORDER NOW!
+The shop will be open until the 1st of May.
+Shipping will start in June, please plan your shipping address accordingly!

 <div id="shop" class="centering-panel">
     <div class="centering-element" id='product-component-d9b6f93439a'></div>